-Manager Recognition: Each manager received one of Baudville’s Pintastic Manager binders, which contain themed lapel pins and matching cards.
+Manager Recognition: Each manager received binder, which contain themed lapel pins and note cards.
 These pin and note card combinations are given out for significant, above and beyond behaviors.
 Managers are encouraged to recognize at least once a month.
 The cards provide the recipient with a personal note of appreciation, and the pins serve as a conversation piece with residents as well as a badge of honor for excellent work.

 Annual Recognition: To strengthen interpersonal relationships, management recognizes staff member birthdays with a birthday card signed by the supervisors, and they celebrate anniversaries with a Baudville"years of service" pin.
 The pins are worn with pride and demonstrate loyalty to the company.
 They also demonstrate to residents that they are in the hands of a devoted and experienced caregiver.

 Priority 2: Encourage teamwork and build trust among peers